lgp171188/launchpad/lib/lp/services/gpg/doc/gpg-encryption.rst

     >>> key = gpghandler.retrieveKey(fingerprint)
     >>> cipher = gpghandler.encryptContent(content.encode('utf-8'), key)

-cipher constains the encrypted content.
+cipher contains the encrypted content.

 Storing the raw password may compromise the security, but is the only way we can decrypt the cipher content.